-During the 1770s and 1780s, Franz Mesmer, a German physician famous for "mesmerizing" his patients, was booted from town after town as a charlatan.
-The townsfolk believed his technique for putting his subjects in a trance-like state, using merely the power of suggestion, was trickery .
+During the 1700s, Franz Mesmer, a German physician famous for "mesmerizing" his patients, was booted from town after town as a charlatan.
+The locals believed his technique for putting subjects in a trance-like state, using the power of suggestion, was trickery.

 Today, though, Mesmer is vindicated: Extensive research has shown that hypnosis is not in fact a trick, and hypnotists are now respected members of the psychology community.